-Upgrading your absolete control system is a helpful 7-part blog series addressing the important technical asspects of upgrades and written by an industry professional with over 25 years of experience.
+Upgrading your obsolete control system is a helpful 7-part blog series addressing the important technical aspects of upgrades and written by an industry professional with over 25 years of experience.

 What SCADA or HMI will the new automation system use?

 Don’t you wish you could just imagine how you want your equipment to operate and it would obey?
 Yea, we’re not there yet… You need to provide a way for the humans in your plant to communicate with your equipment.

 When you are migrating from an obsolete control system to a new control system in your plant, you need to keep your plant functioning.
 It is critically important to have a stable front end (SCADA or HMI) that everyone is comfortable with.
 Your operators will need to not only run the plant like they have in the past, but they will need to have the ability to take manual control and perhaps use some existing features that are seldom used along with controlling the new equipment.
 It is critical that while you are thinking of how to make everything (old and new) work together that you give your team the best tools that you can.
 Consider these topics:

 You need your operators to be comfortable with the HMI/SCADA and have all the tools they need to manipulate the old and new equipment.
 The existing front end may look completely indecipherable to you, but it may be easy for your operators to navigate.
 Many existing control systems have evolved over years.
 For various reasons they may be laid out in a way that was convenient for the system on which they were originally developed, but may make little sense to you and may not be a reasonable or convenient way to build a new front end.